© WIRE Magazine, UK

 Clearly, without Palmer’s nurturing presence, Moore might never have escaped his own background, let alone set off to make a new life in New York.
 “I often don’t talk about him enough,” he now admits, “about how important he was to keeping me on track.
 He, too, was extremely frustrated with my bad luck in getting people interested and getting acknowledged, but the fact that he had to deal with crazy old me.
 Not that I have this horrible abusive personality or anything, or was difficult to deal with, but just the fact that I was so set in my ways of being stubborn.

 The influence of this caring uncle gains a whole other level of gravitas when understood against Moore’s immediate family background.
-His father was the celebrated Country session musician Bob Moore, member of the Nashville A-team.
+His father is the celebrated Country session musician Bob Moore, member of the Nashville A-team.
 Not to be confused with Scotty Moore, Bob played bass for Elvis Presley, Jerry Lee Lewis and Bob Dylan, as well as the likes of Sammy Davis Jr, Julie Andrews and Burl Ives.
 In 1994, Life magazine named him All-Time Greatest Country Music Bassist.
 Moore Senior was a deeply troubled individual.
 “He made it big, and he didn’t have a very good childhood at all,” says Moore.
 “He starved.
 And hated his father.
 It was a standard thing that whatever I saw I didn’t like as far as being brought up.
 And neither did my sister and brother.
 Nor my mother.
 It was a very intense, dramatic, abusive childhood, with all this money coming in, because he’s doing these amazing historical sessions.
 It’s very, very sad.
 He was very disappointed in me because I was not a get-up-and-go type.
 He wanted to put me through college.
 For me to take charge, and I never did take charge.
 I was very inhibited and introverted.”

 In grotesquely ironic circumstances, aged eight, the young Moore was roped into the sessions for Jim Reeves’ saccharine “But You Love Me Daddy”, providing the angelic foil to the narrator as he castigates his young son: